Got 10 minutes? Then all you need is four ingredients to make Chocolate Chip Coconut Macaroons. Tasty, easy, and as a bonus, gluten free!

 - 1 teaspoon vanilla extract

-- Whisk the egg whites until soft peaks form, slowly add the sugar and whip to full peak.
-With the mixer running on low, add the salt and vanilla to the egg whites.
-Fold the coconut into the egg whites, making sure to break up any clumps.
-Fold in the chocolate chips.
+- Whisk 3 large egg whites until soft peaks form, slowly add 3 oz granulated sugar and whip to full peak.
+With the mixer running on low, add 1 teaspoon vanilla extract and ⅛ teaspoon table salt to the egg whites.
+Fold 14 oz sweetened coconut flakes into the egg whites, making sure to break up any clumps.
+Fold in 3 oz mini chocolate chips.

-- Scoop the dough into 1 1/2" balls using a small cookie scoop or soup spoon.
+- Scoop the dough into 1 ½" balls using a small cookie scoop or spoon.

 - Bake for 10 minutes and then slide a second pan under the cookies to keep the bottoms from over-browning.
 Bake another 10 minutes until lightly golden brown and the cookies bounce back when you squeeze gently.